What is Keyword Stuffing in SEO? [How to Avoid This in 2019]

 It’s a super negative SEO technique.

-…And your main keyword is SEO tutorial for beginners.
+…And your main keyword is SEO course.

 You wrote a 2000 words content and included your keyword 100 times…